Buying your home

 - that is an area determined under regulation 805 to be likely to be subject to significant snowfalls; or

 - of designated land or works within the meaning of regulation 806.

-3. An owner or mortgagee of a building or land, or a prescribed building practitioner under section 137B of the Act, may request the relevant council to provide inspection approval dates of the mandatory notification stages for building work carried out on that building or land.
+3. Regulation 326 (3) an owner or mortgagee of a building or land, or a prescribed building practitioner under section 137B of the Act, may request the relevant council to provide inspection approval dates of the mandatory notification stages for building work carried out on that building or land.